Surrogacy & Donor Options Internationally

 You may need a migration agent or lawyer to assist you with the paperwork to allow your newborn to access a travel document and citizenship of your own country.
 This session discusses what citizenship your child may be eligible for, depending on their country of birth

 Am I unfairly exploiting someone else’s reproductive capabilities?
-Surrogate and donors from the US, Canada, Ukraine and elsewhere discuss their motivations, needs and relationships with recipients
+Surrogate and donors from the US, Canada and Georgia discuss their motivations, needs and relationships with recipients

-Panelists: Valerie Kimball (USA), Oksana Yatsenko (Ukraine) Nadine Burger (Canada)
+Panelists: Valerie Kimball (USA), Megi Sirginava (Georgia) Nadine Burger (Canada)

-Rachel West (Carbert Waite, Canada), Maria Vastaroucha (Nomos Law, Greece); Rich Vaughn (IFLG, USA)
+Panelists: Rachel West (Carbert Waite, Canada), Maria Vastaroucha (Nomos Law, Greece); Lynn Levitan (The Baby Lawyers, USA)

-Parents who successfully engaged in donor or surrogacy journeys in US, Ukraine, Georgia or Greece share their experiences, the ups and downs and their recommendations for those considering the same journey.
-Includes audience Q&A
+Parents who successfully engaged in donor or surrogacy journeys in US, Ukraine, Georgia or Greece share their experiences, the ups and downs and their recommendations for those considering the same journey. bonding with a non-genetic child, when and how they talked to their kids about where they came from, what resources they used, what worked and what didn’t Includes audience Includes audience Q&A

-Izzy Short (mum via USA); Shabana Hussein (mum via Ukraine) TBC (via Georgia)
+Panelists: Izzy Short (mum via USA); Emma Scott (mum via Georgia) Dipen Gohil (dad via Greece)

-Gay dads who successfully engaged in donor or surrogacy journeys in US, Canada or elsewhere share their experiences, the ups and downs and their recommendations for those considering the same journey.
-Includes audience Q&A
+Gay singles and couples who successfully engaged in donor or surrogacy journeys in US, Canada or elsewhere share their experiences, the ups and downs and their recommendations for those considering the same journey.
+Bonding with a non-genetic child, when and how they talked to their kids about where they came from, what resources they used, what worked and what didn’t Includes audience Includes audience Q&A

 It’s the elephant in the room – will using a donor or surrogacy f#ck up my child’s sense of self?
 These young adults born talk about their surrogate and donor relationships, and what they tell their friends about how they came into the world.
 Get ready as these guys take you on a journey which will knock your socks off.